MichaelBonart/LearnMHN_TestRepo/developer_guide.md

 More details can be found in the [Twine documentation](https://twine.readthedocs.io/en/stable/) and the [PyPI documentation on `.pypirc`](https://packaging.python.org/en/latest/specifications/pypirc/).

 Additionally, the GitHub repository at https://github.com/StefanDevAccount/LearnMHN automates this process via a GitHub workflow.
 Administrators only need to create a new release to trigger the upload.
+If you want to use this functionality in your own fork of this repository, you have to add `PYPI_API_TOKEN` with your PyPI API token as value to the secrets of your GitHub repository.

 **Never** upload a version without running all the tests located in the `test/` folder!